Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Discussion: LLM as Other Roles for Safety

 \section{Discussion: LLM as Other Roles for Safety}

-In previous case studies, we first naively leveraged LLM as a one-step behavior decision-maker and then further developed it into interactive planning with state machine guidance and behavior prediction for surrounding agents in multiple steps.
-Observing improved performance and safety in the case studies, we are going to discuss the possible usage of LLMs for other components in the AD software pipeline, as shown in Figure~\ref{fig:overview_LLM_AD}.
-We directly ask the question for ChatGPT-3.5 (e.g., prompt as ``How can a large language model assist the perception module for safer autonomous driving?'') and summarize its responses below.
+We discuss the possible usage of LLMs for other components in the AD software pipeline, as shown in Figure~\ref{fig:overview_LLM_AD}.
+We directly ask ChatGPT-3.5 (e.g., prompt as ``How can a large language model assist the perception module for safer autonomous driving?'') and summarize its responses below.